What to Leave Off Your Resume

 Misspelling & Errors

 Resumes are designed for recruiters or hiring managers to skim before setting up an interview.
 It will be nearly impossible to skim a resume that has long paragraphs without bullet points.
 No one wants to read a lengthy description of what you have done at a certain position.
-That is what an interview is for.

 Contact information includes name, email, address, and phone number.
 Personal information can be height, gender, age, and religion.
 Remember that employers cannot decide to hire a candidate based on personal information.
 Therefore, adding this information is a waste of time for you and the recruiter reviewing your resume.